MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-overview.md

 NCSI is the component responsible for determining network connectivity exists and if it's Internet or local-only.
 The reason NCSI was developed to save applications the complex task of determining network configuration on its own.
 Every attempt to perform a task over the network would require constant attention to whether the network was still accessible.
 In a network outage, even intermittently, the application would time out the operation and tests the network continuously until the connection is stable.

 This seems trivial until you consider that it must perform checks for a multitude of environmental factors such as being behind a proxy, hotspot, or captive portal.
 NCSI must know if the network it detects is one that can satisfy its requests.
 Does it need full internet or private corporate access?
-Users must wait for their actions to either complete or time out while the application makes this determination when deciding how to handle restrictive or no network connectivity scenarios.
+Users must wait for NCSI to either complete or time out while the application determines how to handle restrictive or no network connectivity scenarios.

 ### Active probing